Why won't my printer print this queue item? Using the queue inspector

 - Open the queue inspector

-- Compatibility reason: the queue group excludes the printer
+- The queue group excludes the printer

-- Compatibility reason: it's a virtual group item
+- It's a virtual group item

 - Not a compatibility issue: the printer is out of the matching pool